To give furniture an antique crackle decorative finish:

 - Paint the furniture black and allow to dry to act as a base coat.

-- Apply a coat of water based yellow or white wood glue to all surfaces.
+- Apply a coat of water based yellow or white wood glue (we use a cup of Titebond) to all surfaces.

 - While the glue is still tacky, paint on a coat of lighter colored latex paint.